Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 Each [visual layout constraint](#visual-layout-constraint-glossary) must be expressed as an instance of an individual layout constraint class and assigned to a set of visual layout constraints using the `browser:hasConstraint` predicate.

----

 Next few sections describe each layout constraint class in more details.
 It is expected that each node has a [hierarchical class](#hierarchical-class-glossary) assigned.

-<h3 id="visual-group">"VisualGroupLayoutConstraint" class</h3>
+<h3 id="visual-group-layout-constraint">"VisualGroupLayoutConstraint" class</h3>

-A [visual layout constraint](#visual-layout-constraint-glossary) defining [visual group](#visual-group-glossary) is expressed as an instance of the *browser:VisualGroupLayoutConstraint* class.
-Visual class is assigned to the visual group layout constraint via *browser:groupingSelector* property.
+A [visual layout constraint](#visual-layout-constraint-glossary) defining [visual group](#visual-group-glossary) is expressed as an instance of the `browser:VisualGroupLayoutConstraint` class.
+A visual class is assigned to the visual group layout constraint via `browser:groupingSelector` predicate.
 It is usually identical to the [hierarchical class](#hierarchical-class-glossary), so there is no need for an extra visual class.

-> **Warning**
+> **Warning** \
-> Each visual class must be assigned to a separate instance of *browser:VisualGroupLayoutConstraint* class.
+> Each visual class must be assigned to a separate instance of `browser:VisualGroupLayoutConstraint` class.

+// TODO
 <h3 id="hierarchical-groups-to-cluster">"HierarchicalGroupsToClusterLayoutConstraint" class</h3>

 It can be useful not to group nodes that belong to the same [hierarchical group](#hierarchical-group-glossary) (within that group).